-John M. Meister has been Vice President and General Manager of our passenger transit unit since the 1990 America Standard acquisition.
-In 1997, he was appointed to the newly created position of Executive Vice President and General Manager, transit products group.
-From 1985 until 1990 he was General Manager of the passenger transit business unit for the railway products group of American Standard.
+John M. Meister has been Vice President and General Manager of our Passenger Transit Unit since the 1990 acquisition of the company.
+In 1997, he was appointed to the newly created position of Executive Vice President and General Manager, Transit Products Group.
+From 1985 until 1990 he was General Manager of the passenger transit business unit for the Railway Products Group of American Standard.

-George A. Socher has been Vice President and Corporate Controller of WABCO since July 1995.
+George A. Socher has been Vice President and Corporate Controller of our company since July 1995.
 From 1994 until June 1995, Mr. Socher was Corporate Controller and Chief Accounting Officer of Sulcus Computer Corp.
 From 1988 until 1994 he was Corporate Controller of Stuart Medical Inc.

-The executive officers are elected annually by our board of directors at an organizational meeting, which is held immediately after each Annual Meeting of Stockholders.
+The executive officers are elected annually by the Board of Directors of our company at an organizational meeting, which is held immediately after each Annual Meeting of Stockholders.

 Kim G. Davis has served as a director since 1997.
-Mr. Davis has served as the Managing Director of Charlesbank Capital Partners, LLC, which serves as the investment advisor to Harvard Private Capital Holdings, Inc., since 1998.
+Mr. Davis has served as the Managing Director of Charlesbank Capital Partners, LLC, formerly known as Harvard Private Capital Holdings, Inc., since 1998.
 Mr. Davis was a private investor from 1994 to 1998, and was a partner of Kohlberg & Co. prior thereto.

 James C. Huntington, Jr. has served as a director since 1995.
 Mr. Huntington has been an independent businessman since prior to 1993.
-He was formerly Senior Vice President of American Standard, Inc. WABCO was formed in 1990 by acquiring American Standard's railway products group.
+He was formerly Senior Vice President of American Standard, Inc. WABCO was formed in 1990 by acquiring American Standard's Railway Products Group.
 Mr. Huntington retired from American Standard in 1994.
 He is also a former director of Cyprus Amax Minerals Company, Alumax, Inc. and Dravo Corporation.